jbakse/compform_site/content/strategy/index.md

 ## Coding Challenges

-Explore the study examples above by completing the following challenges in order.
+Explore this chapter's example code by completing the following challenges.

 <!-- <br/> Don't skip any. -->